Kampong Bolkiah: Administration

 For subdivision purposes Kampong Bolkiah has been divided into, and established as, two administrative villages:

 Both villages are under Mukim Sungai Kebun, a mukim in Brunei-Muara District.
 They have also been subsumed under the municipal area of Bandar Seri Begawan.

 Infrastructures

+Yayasan Sultan Haji Hassanal Bolkiah 'A' Housing and Kampong Bolkiah 'B' are the names of the structured housing project in Kampong Ayer.
+There were 476 homes constructed in all, with the first phase consisting of 226 homes in Kampong Bolkiah 'A' and the second phase consisting of 250 homes in Kampong Bolkiah 'B'.
+Type 'A' houses, which had two bedrooms, and Type 'B' houses, which had four bedrooms, were built.
+Just 26 of the total are Type 'A' houses.

 Kampong Bolkiah Religious School is the village's sekolah ugama i.e. school for the country's Islamic religious primary education.
 It was established in 1999.
 The school complex occupies seven of the houses, out of which six for classrooms and one for administration office.
 Prior to its establishment, the local students go to the religious schools in the neighbouring villages.

 The village has a health clinic which has been in operation since 2003.

 There is a mini local library inside the branch office of the Sultan Haji Hassanal Bolkiah Foundation located in the village.

 A community centre for the local youths was established in 2021; it occupies a former house which has been donated for the purpose.

 Yayasan Sultan Haji Hassanal Bolkiah Mosque is the village mosque.